Two Days in Samarkand – what not to miss (Part One)

 Disclosure: This trip was entirely self funded.
 I have received no monetary or non-monetary rewards for linking aside from some affiliate links, which are marked with an asterisk (*).
 I will only review and recommend places that I have stayed in myself.
 You can trust me for the whole, unbiased truth.
 More details on my affiliate link policy are here.

 If you like this article and wish to read more on somewhat off-beat destinations and how to get there stylishly but not pay a ton of money, consider to Follow my blog with Bloglovin.

 I book my hotels either directly or I use Booking.com for their flexible reservation policies, easy-to-navigate website and good customer service.

 Further Reading on Samarkand

 I used an older Central Asia Lonely Planet guidebook, which was sufficient while on the road – except that a lot of practical information had changed.
-This recent one is from 2018 and perhaps more useful.
+Their most recent one is from 2018 and perhaps more useful.
 If you want a book on Uzbekistan alone, there is a Bradt Guide, though its last edition is 2016.
 I find Bradt guides a bit hit- and-miss, excellent for Africa, but a bit useless in Israel.
 Generally, they are good on history and culture and slim on practical info.
 But when it comes to background info and the arts, nothing beats the Dumont Kunstreisefuehrer – unfortunately available in German only.
 I bought a secondhand 2006 edition, because art history doesn’t change, right, and had a good laugh at the completely useless practical section apparantly geared at moneyed group travellers.
 If you don’t speak German, this Odysseus Guide comes close on detail.